-Heavy the Sea at Transformer Station, Cleveland, January 14th - May 2017
+Heavy the Sea at Transformer Station

 Immersive installations take the audience into an alternate orphic world, moving from beds to swamps and caves, in search of a primordial return.
 Here, the photographic is loosened from its referent, slipping in and out of darkness, cloaked in dripping inks, bathed in subtle hues, evoking a liquid space of night.
 Narratives of loss and desire are entangled like the glistening tentacles wrapped around the artist’s body.
 Like the coral of the Red Sea said to be formed by Medusa’s blood spilled upon seaweed, Teichmann’s work transforms one thing into another, sliding between autobiography, fiction and myth, still and moving image, sculpture and painting.